BAMresearch/pyrxiv/docs/how_to_use_pyrxiv.md

 #### Filtering with Regex Patterns

-Download papers whose text contain a specific matched regex pattern.
+Download papers whose text contains a specific matched regex pattern.
 When using `--regex-pattern`, pyrxiv will continue fetching papers until it finds the specified number that match the pattern:

 ```bash
 pyrxiv search_and_download --category cond-mat.str-el --regex-pattern "DMFT|Hubbard" --n-papers 5